 Homeostasis is not just a word your science teacher scribbled on the chalkboard, it is the state of balance your body aims to maintain.
 From PH level to temperature, your body needs to achieve that perfect balance so nothing tips over to one extreme or the other.
 If all systems are balanced, there is no need for annoying symptoms calling out for your help: no headache begging you to tend to an imbalance of electrolytes, no annoying twitch demanding you regulate your hours of sleep, no inflammation alerting you that your sugar consumption has tipped the scale to one side.

 CBD is like the referee who makes sure that everything is fair and even.
-By interacting with receptors of your body’s endocannabinoid system within the nervous and immune systems, CBD regulates the availability of hormones and neurotransmitters.
-For example, researchers have established that CBD binds to and activates the serotonin-1A receptor which plays a major role in anxiety disorders as well as depression.
+CBD regulates the availability of hormones and neurotransmitters.
+It does this by interacting with receptors of your body’s endocannabinoid system within the nervous and immune systems.
+For example, researchers have established that CBD binds to and activates the serotonin-1A receptor.
+This receptor plays a major role in anxiety disorders as well as depression.
 When serotonin levels are maintained at the ideal level, symptoms may subside.

 So when you take CBD supplements on a regular basis, they can help your body maintain a state of balance.
 When everything is perfectly balanced, there are no symptoms crying out for your attention.
 Let your body and mind relax.

 Where Does that Leave You?